ESA title

 FARMEX uses optical imagery to estimate Biomass production and consequent Nitrogen requirements.

 Indeed, vegetation reflects sunlight in different ways depending on its development.
 This signal is captured by the satellite, processed and converted into measurements of the vegetation condition (biomass, chlorophyll).
-Then, the nitrogen advice and maps are produced from this information.
+Then, the nitrogen recommendation and maps are produced from this information.

 The advantage of using satellite images is to obtain the most accurate measurement of the vegetation status without having to proceed with field measurements, therefore allowing exhaustive cover with very limited or no action on the field.
 The represents considerable time savings.
 The satellites used for the FARMEX service have a very high revisit capacity, allowing to adapt to the weather to obtain usable pictures of the right stage at the right time (without cloud, fog, snow, ...).